Entirely Unembarrassed to be Fascinated by the Boring

 Punch Him in the Gut!

-Filed in fun times on the subway by plumpdumpling at 10:55 am on Tuesday, February 19, 2008
+Filed under fun times on the subway

 This morning, the 4 train pulled up at Union Square, and those of us waiting on the platform made a little line on each side of the door closest to us to let passengers off first.
 When there are too many people wanting to get on, the line tends to clump up with overeager late-to-workers trying to weasel their way to the front, but this morning, there were only a few of us and therefore plenty of room to spread out.
 As I stood watching people file off, I felt something land against the back of my head and then move its way up to my crown (no, not my princess crown).
 At first, I thought that one of my friends might have spotted me and come to tousle my hair, but then I realised that anyone who knows me knows not to touch me in the morning, so I turned around with a scowl and saw that the guy behind me was holding one of those giant black Penguin volumes of the collected works of some supposedly-great author thisclose to my face.
 I realised that he had totally scraped the back of my head and then gone back to reading as if it was nothing.